 - Trails are mostly dirt and rocks through forest.
 They will be slippery and muddy if it's been raining.

 - As with all Virginia hikes; the woods are humid and buggy in the summer.
-Best seasons for the Sugarloaf Mountain hikes are late spring, early summer, and fall.
+The best seasons for the Sugarloaf Mountain hikes are late spring, early summer, and fall.

 - Hike in early June to enjoy beautiful mountain laurel in bloom.

 - Avoid the mountain or arrive early on beautiful Saturdays and holidays.
-We arrived at 10:00 for a Mother’s Day hike and parked easily.
+We once arrived at 10:00 for a Mother’s Day hike and parked easily.
 By the time we left at 2:00, every road and space was packed with cars and people.

 - For minimal walking with great views, stop at the East View parking area and have a picnic.

 - There is a small lookout platform near the West View parking area which is worth a visit.

 - Port-a-potties are available near both parking areas; plan to take your trash home with you.